usepolvo/polvo-python/README.md

 ## Features

+- **Core**: The foundation of Polvo providing shared functionality:
+  - **Auth**: Flexible authentication handlers for various API protocols
+  - **Clients**: Templated API clients for quick integration development
+  - **Rate Limiters**: Smart strategies to manage API quotas and prevent throttling
+  - **Base Tentacles**: Core components for building integrations
+  - **Webhooks**: Secure webhook processing with signature validation, event handling, and an integrated server for receiving callbacks
 - **Brain**: A high-level abstraction for building AI-powered applications.
 The Brain manages cognitive processing, memory, and communication between components.
-- **Tentacles**: A unified interface for API integrations.
+- **Tentacles**: Ready-to-use API integrations and tools that provide a unified interface.
 Tentacles handle authentication, rate limiting, caching, and more.
 - **LLM Tools**: Seamlessly integrate Tentacles into LLM tools, enabling AI agents to interact with external services.
 - **Async Support**: Built from the ground up with asynchronous programming for optimal performance.
 - **Developer Experience**: Clear abstractions, powerful utilities, and comprehensive documentation.